rcook/ibt/README.md

 $ cd ../debian-gcc-python
 $ make build
 ```

+This creates `debian-gcc` which contains basic build tools, CMake and gdb and
+`debian-gcc-python` which extends this with the addition of Python 2.7.

 Once this is done, the following commands (configured as aliases in `Ibtfile`)
 can be run to configure/make/run the project code: